-False eyelashes come in countless thicknesses and styles to really enhance your natural lashes.
+False eyelashes come in countless thicknesses and styles to enhance your natural lashes.
 Most are applied with eyelash adhesive.
-And as tempting as it sounds to just rip off your "falsies" at the end of a long day at work or a party, doing so can injure the delicate skin on your eyelid and reduce the longevity of your false eyelashes.
-You don't need to spend money on expensive solvents that contain harmful chemicals.
-A little oil will do the trick.
+As tempting as it sounds to just rip off your falsies at the end of a long day, doing so can injure the delicate skin on your eyelid and reduce the longevity of your false eyelashes.
+You don't need to spend money on expensive solvents that contain chemicals – a little oil will do the trick.

 Dip a cotton swab in baby oil, almond oil or coconut oil.
 Drag the swab across the lip of the oil bottle to remove any excess oil.

 Look up so your face is parallel to the ceiling or lie down – doing so will help to prevent oil from getting into your eyes.
 Hold a hand mirror parallel to your face so you can see what you're doing.